Blue Economy Centre

 ACCELERATOR BASECAMP

-• A’Pelago Accelerator - the Blue Accelerator programme in the Baltic Sea Region operated by A’Pelago and the participating companies
+• A’Pelago Accelerator - the Blue Accelerator programme in the Baltic Sea region operated by A’Pelago and the participating companies

 SCIENCE HUB